elunna/nerfhack-changelog/README.md

 * Reduced weight of beartraps to 50 aum (xnh)
 * Reduced weight of bullwhips to 7 aum
 * Reduced weight of flint stones to 2 aum (xnh/Spork)
+* Reduced base cost of flint stones to 1.
+* Reduced weight of rocks to 4 aum
 * Reduced weight of pick-axe to 75 aum (SLASHEM)
 * Reduced weight of most armors by 50 aum (K-Mod)
 * Reduced weight of elven gear by about 1/3'rd (Evil)
+* Reduced weight of morning star to 50.
+* Increased weight of war hammers to 120.
 * Increased weight of dwarvish and elven mithril coats to 200 aum
 * Increased weight of dragon scales and scale mail to 80 aum
-* Increased weight of shuriken to 4 aum each.
+* Increased weight of shuriken to 2 aum each.
 * Increase the prices of many magical tools
 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xnh)
 * Raised price of wand of nothing to 500 (EvilHack)
-* Levels of erosion on an object can affect its price (from EvilHack).
+* Levels of erosion on an object can affect its price (Evil).
 * Port FIQHack's ring initial enchantment rules
 * Port the Oily Corpses Patch (xnh)
 * Rocks can be broken (a)pplied to produce flint stones (xnh).
 When the player breaks rocks, they enter into an occupation which continues until the rocks are used up.